jasonswords/cuckoo-setup/cuckoo-install-instructions.md

 ~/.cuckoo/agent/agent.py
 ```
 ### To the startup folder on the Windows 7 VM at the following path.
-### Note this is only available if you have created the default Cuckoo directories.
-### Open file explorer, select the path text box and paste the following directory path in as is:
 ```shell
 C:\Users\%USERNAME%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup.
 ```
+### Note.
+Agent.py is only available if you have created the default Cuckoo directories.
+### Open file explorer, select the path text box and paste the following directory path in as is:

 ## Optional Install.
 ### Install pillow on Windows 7 VM.
 ### Pillow is used to take screenshots of what is happening during the process.